sphinx-doc/sphinx/doc/ext/appapi.rst

 .. method:: Sphinx.add_domain(domain)

-   Make the given *domain* (which must be a subclass of :class:`sphinx.domains.Domain`) known to Sphinx.
+   Make the given *domain* (which must be a class; more precisely, a subclass of :class:`sphinx.domains.Domain`) known to Sphinx.

    ..
 XXX where is Domain documented?

    .. versionadded:: 1.0

+.. method:: Sphinx.override_domain(domain)

+   Make the given *domain* known to Sphinx, assuming that there is already a domain with its ``.name``.
+The new domain must be a subclass of the existing one.

+   .. versionadded:: 1.0

 .. method:: Sphinx.add_event(name)

    Register an event called *name*.
+This is needed to be able to emit it.

 .. method:: Sphinx.add_node(node, **kwds)